20086080/civ-ipriot-smiley/knowledge_and_evidence.md

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> Sad and Happy classes have Blinkable as the parent class with the method blink in it as an abstract method (once Sad is set-up with blink method).
+> Sad and Happy classes have Blinkable as the parent class with the method blink in it as an abstract method (once Sad is set up with blink method).
 Both classes have individual blink methods set-up for each class's individual requirements.
 Inheritance is important for polymorphism because it provides the hierarchy structure which states which method calls are common to base and child classes.
 >
 1. **Implement Blink in Sad Class:**